-Graduating senior quarterback Dakota Favver holds his state championship aloft as his follow senior teammates examine their own rings.
-Former Central High School footballs couch Bryson Rouser makes a surprise visit to present the Bobats with their 2019 Class 5A State Championship rings in a coremony Thursday at Daw 1.
-Boring Stadius.
-Central football team receives title rings. surprise visit at ceremony The 2019 Central High School football team got its Class 5A State Championship rings Thursday at Dan Y. Boring Stadium.
-The rings were the jewels that culminated a second consecutive championship. conducted with social distancing But the surprise guest who presented the players, coaches and supportstaff with their rings wasn't expected.
-Former Bobcats' head coach new job Bryson Rosser returned to in 2018 and 2019, left earlier this year because his wife got a Rosville to present the rings. to be here and I told (athletic Rosser came down from director) J.D.
-(Lambert) to tell a pair of consecutive state titles.

-Magagehusetts for one last, everybody no because I wanted But Rosser knows that he wouldn't have missed this peremony for He wanted to be there for his Continued on page 3 Changes to the law director role rejected by Charter Commission In a split vote, an attempt to change who selects the Knox County Law Director was reject-ed by the Knox County Charter Committee Wednesday A motion by committee sember Mike Arms to have the county's chief law authority appointed by the county mayor failed in a 12-9-1 vote.
+Graduating senior quarterback Dakota Fawver holds his state championship aloft as his fellow senior teammates examine their own rings.
+Former Central High School Jootball coach Bryson Rosser makes a surprise visit to present the Bobcats with their 2019 Class SA State Championship rings in a creemony Thursday at Dan Y. Borrig Stadium.
+Central football team receives title rings. surprise visit at ceremony By Ken Lav The 2019 Central High School football team got its Class 5A State Championship rings Thursday at Dan Y. Boring Stadium.
+The rings were the jewels that culminated a second consecutive championship. conducted with social distancing But the surprise guest who presented the players, coaches wasn't expected.
+Former Bobcats' head coach Bryson Rosser returned to Knoxville to present the rings.
+Rosser came down from Massachusetts for one last Rosser, who guided Central to a pair of consecutive state titles and support staff with their rings in 2018 and 2019 left earlier this year because his wife got a People asked if I was going to be here and I told (athletic director) J.D.
+(Lambert) to tell everybody 'no' because I wanted this to be a surprise," Rosser But Bosser knows that he wouldn't have missed this ceremony for And he didn't He wanted to be there for his Continued on page 3 Changes to the law director role rejected by Charter Commission In a split vote, an attempt to change who selects the Knox County Law Director was reject-ed by the Knox County Charter Committee Wednesday A motion by committee member Mike Arms to have the county's chief law authority appointed by the county mayor failed in a 12-9-1 vote.
 It means the law director will continue to be elected by county voters.
-An attempt to have actions by mayor was withdrawn after introduced by committee memb James Cochran.
+An attempt to have actions by the law director approved by the mayor was withdrawn after intro duced by committee member James Cochran.
 It would have removed the authority to pursue, try or settle suits from the law ector and any matter greater than \$50,000.
-The Knox County Law Direcor shall abide by the decisions of the Mayor or the Mayor's desthe proposed charter change read als after Law Director Richard (Bud) Armstrong said the changes would not pass legal challengnder a deadline to submitch angen by August 15 to get suggested changes on the November ballot.
-Charter Chairman Brad Anders said all charter items are on the table for discussion given the Continued on page 4 E-911 gets a one-time, \$2.2M sum from the state Communications District meets on Wednesday it will vote on its upcoming burdget.
-The E-911 Finance Committee budget will be, what it will cover and what's new for the coming fiscal year Finance Chairman John Fugate told The Focus that about \$15 million is being requested and E-911 Executive Director Brad Anders said the state is allocating an additional \$2.2 million.
-He expects to use about half of it to focus on training and renovations at the 911 call center Anders said that \$1.1 million is available now and the remainder is available in January.
+"The Knox County Law Direc-tor shall abide by the decisions of the Mayor or the Mayor's designee," the proposed charter change read Cochran withdrew the propos als after Law Director Richard (Bud) Armstrong said the changes would not pass legal challeng The Charter Committee is under a deadline to submit chang-es by August 15 to get suggested changes on the November ballot.
+Charter Chairman Brad Anders said all charter items are on the table for discussion given the time limits "I think we've taken care of the Continued on page 4 E-911 gets a one-time. \$2.2M sum from the state When the Knox County Emergency Communications District meets on Wednesday it will vote on its upcoming budget.
+The F-911 Finance Committee met Tuesday to discuss what the new budget will be, what it will cover and what's new for the coming fiscal year Finance Chairman John Fugate told The Focus that about \$15 million is being requested and E-911 Executive Director Brad Anders said the state is allocating an additional \$2.2 million.
+He expects to use about half of it to focus on training and renovations at the 911 call center.
+Anders said that \$1.1 milli available now and the remainder is available in January.